 During my late teens, I was introduced to Ashtanga Yoga through my school and my sister who herself became a qualified teacher.
 It was also around this time I became interested in health and nutrition due to gut issues.

 Like many though, my yoga journey had some fits and starts.
 I spent my early twenties immersed in my studies at a London Drama School and my yoga practice and healthy lifestyle fell to the wayside.

 It was only a matter of time before my yoga practice and I reunited.
-I began reaping all the benefits again and shifts started to happen in my life.
-My practice and spiritual curiosity deepened, I started meditating daily, I gave up alcohol, and by my late twenties I became Vegan and was thriving off a plant-based diet.
+I began reaping all the benefits again and greater shifts started to happen in my life.
+My practice and spiritual curiosity deepened, I started meditating daily, I gave up alcohol, and by my late twenties I became Vegan and was thriving on a plant-based diet.

 I was still in London, acting here and there and the painter within me also began to express itself with great fervour.
-Yoga, however, was my one consistent and aligned with my growing interest in health and wellness in mind and body.
+Yoga, however, was my one constant and aligned with my growing interest in health and wellness in mind and body.

-Before I knew it, I was putting most of my time, energy and money into advancing my Yoga practice and the pull towards becoming a teacher grew strong.
+Before I knew it, I was putting most of my time, energy and money into advancing my yoga practice and the pull towards becoming a teacher grew strong.

-This led me to completing my 200hr Yoga Teacher Training with Mercedes Sieff in 2018 and I have been teaching full-time since.
+This led me to completing my 200 hour Yoga Teacher Training with Mercedes Sieff in 2018 and I have been teaching full-time since.

 love + peace